 My desire to compete in the 2020 Paralympic Games goes beyond a desire for individual glory.
 Rather, I want to be an inspiration for anyone who is living with a disability.
 I want people to see that just because we may be at a disadvantage and have to work harder, we don’t have to settle for something less than our wildest dream.
 Making the 2020 Paralympic Cycling Team will be tough, but it will be worth it.
 While I’ve shown that I am able to compete at this level, I can’t do it without financial support.
 For this journey, I need a racing tandem bike, coaching, and travel resources.
 I hope you will consider donating, so I can continue to be a positive touchstone for my students, my community, my family, and anyone else who feels the odds are against them.

-Jill Williams is Wendy's pilot, and has known Wendy since 2010 when they began riding together in a loose-knit band of female cyclists in Ashland, Oregon.
+Jill Williams is Wendy's training pilot, and has known Wendy since 2010 when they began riding together in a loose-knit band of female cyclists in Ashland, Oregon.
 Prior to that Jill grew up in the San Francisco Bay Area where she enjoyed long-distance cycling beginning in the early 90's.
 After attending dental hygiene school, she moved with her young family to Ashland, Oregon in 2005, where she continues to work as a dental hygienist.
 When not cycling around Southern Oregon's Rogue Valley, Jill participates in century rides in California and Oregon when time permits.
 During her free time, she provides volunteer health services for underserved populations, and helps out with her kids' schools by volunteering in the classroom, PTA, and district-wide committees.
 Jill is very excited to partner with Wendy in achieving the goal of competing in the 2020 Paralympics in Tokyo.